uvarc/rc-learning/content/courses/python-introduction/unit_test.md

 ## Unit Testing Frameworks

 We have constructed our own attempt at testing our unit, the function `DoW`.
 More formalized unit-testing frameworks exist for Python scripts.
 The built-in standard package is [PyUnit](https://docs.python.org/3/library/unittest.html) (formerly called, and still imported as, unittest).
 [Nose2](https://docs.nose2.io/en/latest/) can be installed to add extensions and plugins to PyUnit.
 PyUnit may be somewhat cumbersome for a beginner, since it involves subclassing and writing methods.
 A fairly simple, and very popular, framework is _PyTest_.
-It should be preinstalled in Anaconda, but in other cases it may be necessary to install it using conda or pip.
+It should be installed by default with Spyder or the VSCode Python extension, or it can be explicitly installed if needed.

 Other, more sophisticated or special-purpose, frameworks exist, but we will focus on PyTest for our example.